NathanRosse/DeepLearningChallenge/README.md

 # DeepLearningChallenge

 A bit of a rushed job but thankfully I have enough examples at this point to base much of my work off of.
-Thanks to the TAs for their advice as well.
+I had to get help with writing the analysis as I was a bit mentally drained by the end of it to try and pen down my thoughts accuracy.
+Thanks to the TAs for their advice as well as chatGPT for helping get through the rough patches.

 Instructions
 Step 1: Preprocess the Data